-An irreflexive partial order is a binary relation that is irreflexive, antisymmetric and transitive.
+An irreflexive partial order is a binary relation that is irreflexive, antisymmetric, and transitive.

 The formal subject matter of this paper is concerned with finite and infinite sequences describing the executions of automata.
-Usually, we will be discussing sequences of elements from a universal set of actions.
-Formally, a sequence $\beta$ of actions is a mapping from a prefix of the positive integers to the set of actions.
-We describe the sequence by listing the images of successive integers under the mapping, writing $\beta = \pi_1 \pi_2 \pi_3 \dots^6$ Since the same action may occur several times in a sequence, it is convenient to distinguish the different occurrences.
+Usually, we are discussing sequences of elements from a universal set of actions.
+Formally, a sequence β of actions is a mapping from a prefix of the positive integers to the set of actions.
+We describe the sequence by listing the images of successive integers under the mapping, writing $\beta = \pi_1 \pi_2 \pi_3 \cdots 2^n$ Since the same action may occur several times in a sequence, it is convenient to distinguish the different occurrences.
 Thus, we refer to a particular occurrence of an action in a sequence as an event.
-Formally, an event in a sequence $\beta = \pi_1 \pi_2 \dots$ of actions is an ordered pair (i, $\pi$ ), where i is a positive integer and $\pi$ is an action, such that $\pi_i$ , the ith action in $\beta$ , is $\pi$ .
+Formally, an event in a sequence $\beta = \pi_1 \pi_2 \cdots$ of actions is an ordered pair (i, π) , where i is a positive integer and π is an action, such that π_i , the ith action in β , is π .

-A set of sequences P is prefix-closed provided that whenever $\beta \in P$ and $\gamma$ is a prefix of $\beta$ , it is also the case that $\gamma \in P$ .
-Similarly, a set of sequences P is limit-closed provided that any sequence all of whose finite prefixes are in P is also in P. We refer to any nonempty, prefix-closed and limit-closed set of sequences as a safety property.
+A set of sequences P is prefix-closed provided that whenever $\beta \in P$ and γ is a prefix of β , it is also the case that $\gamma \in P$.
+Similarly, a set of sequences P is limit-closed provided that any sequence all of whose finite prefixes are in P is also in P. We refer to any nonempty, prefix-closed, and limit-closed set of sequences as a safety property.